ChristoSilvia/mappings/_posts/2015-06-23-Writing-Math.md

 \end{sudoku}
 {% endlatex %}

+...and it didn't work the first time.
+I try removing the added section in the `_config.yml`.

 If I want to write blog posts about math, at some point I'm going to need
 	to figure out how to write mathematical notation.